A Framework for Real-time Safeguarding the Text Generation of Large Language Model: Experimental Setting

-For detoxification, we select GPT2-medium as our base model by following previous studies~\cite{Gedi,pplm,kim2022critic,qian2022controllable} due to its popularity in text generation tasks.
-For copyright safeguard, instead of using GPT2, we use LLaMA-13b as our base model since previous studies show that large-sized models are more likely to memorize information from training data and violate copyright~\cite{karamolegkoucopyright,liang2022holistic}.
+For detoxification, we select GPT-2-medium as our base model by following previous studies~\cite{Gedi,pplm,kim2022critic,qian2022controllable}.
+We also select a more recent model Qwen2.5-7B~\cite{qwen2.5}.
+For copyright safeguard, we use LLaMA2-13B and Qwen2.5-7B as our base model since previous studies show that large-sized models are more likely to memorize information from training data and violate copyright~\cite{karamolegkoucopyright,liang2022holistic}.
+We evaluate \ourTool on two decoding sampling techniques, top-$k$ and beam-search. \textbf{Note that for all baselines, we use top-$k$ sampling by following their default settings.}